 For years Mazda and Ford shared everything from vehicle platforms and engines to even design teams.
-However, the two parted ways
+However, the

 in the later parts of 2008 though the legacy of the partnership would continue for a few more years to come.

 Fast forward to today and Mazda is on the verge of launching the first model based on a new platform created primarily by its own engineering team.

 That model is the upcoming 2013 Mazda CX-5

 crossover, the first of a completely new line of cars using Mazda's latest production techniques and SKYACTIV range